Antonino Arconte: Life

-Born in Oristano Sardinia, Italy, in February 1954, from a family of military career, at the age of sixteen years, he enlisted as sottufficiale (non-commissioned officer) in the Italian Army.
+Arconte was born in Oristano Sardinia, Italy, in February 1954.
+Raised from a family of military careers, at the age of sixteen years, he enlisted as sottufficiale (non-commissioned officer) in the Italian Army.
 In 1970, he attended the 14th course of the Scuola Allievi sottufficiali of Viterbo.
 In September of the same year, during the course, he was selected together with the other pupils to be part of the new Intelligence Service, SID Service Information Defense, the Italian secret service with military structure, which had begun in 1965 and commanded that year by general Vito Miceli, codename Ulisse.
 These had been instructed by Aldo Moro to organize the Italian secret paramilitary structure type "stay-behind" with the codename "Operation Gladio" and integrated with other similar organizations in other countries of NATO.
 Arconte was inserted in the Nucleus G of "Gladio of Centurians", the military part of the Gladio Organization and one of twelve branches in which had been divided for the SID and transit in the Navy.